yhanyi/PaperHans/README.md

 3. Project Scope

-4. Milestone 1: Problem Motivation and Proposed Core Features
+4. Problem Motivation and Proposed Core Features

 **1. Setup** (Updated as of 25 June 2024)